We’ve got you covered

 - 2. Pay both your deposit and full balance through the Holiday Lettings payment platform, using your credit/debit card or PayPal account

 Top tip: check the web address starts with https://www.holidaylettings.co.uk, before entering any bank details.

 If you’ve got any concerns about whether your booking is safe email us at email@example.com

 What if a property doesn’t have a Payment Protection stamp?

-This means the owner of this home doesn’t offer online booking.
+This means the owner of this home doesn’t offer online booking through the Holiday Lettings platform.
 They will still be able to offer a secure form of payment, but you won’t be covered by Payment Protection.
 You’ll need to contact them directly to book.